ldos-project/TraceLLM/README.md

 # Large Language Models as Realistic Microservice Trace Generators

 ## Dependencies
-We use python language where dependencies can be found in `trace_gen/requirements.txt`.
+We use the Python language, where dependencies can be found in `trace_gen/requirements.txt`.
-Also, we install our codes as a python package we use `poetry`.
+Also, we install our code as a Python package, and we use `poetry`.
 Use the following commands:
 ```bash
 conda create -n tracellm python=3.8 -y